barseghyanartur/faker-file/docs/creating_images.rst

     )

-All examples shown for `imgkit`_ and `WeasyPrint`_ apply to `Pillow`_ generator, however when building image files from blocks (paragraphs, images and tables breaks), the imports shall be adjusted:
+All examples shown for `imgkit`_ and `WeasyPrint`_ apply to `Pillow`_ generator, however when building image files from blocks (paragraphs, images and tables), the imports shall be adjusted.
+See the example below:

-As mentioned above, it's possible to diversify the generated context with images, paragraphs, tables and pretty much everything that you could think of, although currently only images, paragraphs and tables are supported.
-In order to customise the blocks image file is built from, the ``DynamicTemplate`` class is used.
-See the example below for usage examples:

 .. code-block:: python